Niutech At The Forefront: U.S.-China Circular Economy Forum Tackles White Pollution

 Industrial Continuous Waste Plastics Pyrolysis Project in Denmark

-The forum was strategically designed to advance the goals outlined in the U.S.-China "The Sunnylands Statement on Enhancing Cooperation to Address the Climate Crisis".
-It aimed to create a collaborative platform for both countries' business community, social organizations, and research institutions to foster exchanges and drive tangible cooperation in the circular economy.
+The forum was strategically designed to advance the goals outlined in the U.S.-China "The Sunnylands Statement on Enhancing Cooperation to Address the Climate Crisis" (hereinafter referred to as the Sunnylands Statement).
+It aimed to create a collaborative platform for the business community, social organizations, and research institutions from both countries to foster exchanges and drive tangible cooperation in the circular economy.

-Zhao Chenxin, Deputy Director of the National Development and Reform Commission, John Podesta, Senior Advisor to the U.S. President on International Climate Policy, Liu Zhenmin, China's Special Envoy for Climate Change Affairs, and Nicholas Burns, U.S. Ambassador to China attended the opening ceremony of the Forum and delivered a speech, and Xie Feng, Chinese Ambassador to the U.S., made a video message.
+Zhao Chenxin, Deputy Director of the National Development and Reform Commission, John Podesta, Senior Advisor to the U.S. President on International Climate Policy, Liu Zhenmin, China's Special Envoy for Climate Change Affairs, Nicholas Burns, U.S. Ambassador to China, and Xie Zhenhua, former Special Envoy for Climate Change Affairs of China, attended the opening ceremony of the Forum and delivered a speech, and Xie Feng, Chinese Ambassador to the U.S., made a video message.
 Deputy Director Zhao Chenxin said that addressing climate change is a common cause for all mankind and cannot be separated from the cooperation between the two global forces, China and the United States.

+The China-US Circular Economy Cooperation Forum, held as an initiative to implement the Sunnylands Statement, marked another significant milestone in China-US cooperation on the circular economy.
+This collaboration is crucial for both nations as they join forces to tackle the climate crisis.
+On the afternoon of September 6, the forum organized four parallel meetings, where representatives engaged in in-depth exchanges on topics such as using the recycling economy to reduce greenhouse gas emissions, promoting the application of recycled materials, addressing plastic pollution and enhancing recycling, and increasing the recycling value of waste in the context of new industries and consumption patterns.

+Niutech: International Experts on Continuous Pyrolysis Technology and Pioneers in solving the global "white pollution" problem

+Globally, hundreds of millions of tons of waste plastics are generated annually, yet only about 30% undergo recycling.
+Traditional physical methods are typically limited to high-value, single-category, and relatively clean waste plastics.
+However, repeated recycling can degrade the quality of the plastics.
+Chemical recycling, on the other hand, offers a transformative approach by converting waste plastics into high-value products or fuels through chemical processes, thus overcoming the limitations of physical recycling.

+Pyrolysis technology, a cornerstone of chemical recycling, addresses the challenges associated with the material recycling of waste plastics.
+It is adept at processing various types of low-value, mixed, and contaminated waste plastics.
+The products of pyrolysis can be further processed to manufacture new plastics, achieving a closed-loop system where waste plastics are repurposed into high-value new plastics.
+This not only retains the material's utility at a high level but also converts "white pollution" into a "white oil field," signifying a major shift in the management and valorization of plastic waste.

 At the forum, as the international expert in continuous pyrolysis technology, the corporate representative of Niutech shared the cases of waste plastic chemical recycling projects deployed with international giants BASF and Quantafuel in Denmark, Thailand and other countries.
-This technology enables the transformation of low-value, mixed, and contaminated waste plastics into high-quality fuel oil.
+Niutech has developed its own pyrolysis technology and equipment, which they fully own the intellectual property rights to.
+This technology enables the transformation of low-value, mixed, and contaminated waste plastics-including various polymers such as PP, PE, PS, ABS-into high-quality fuel oil.

 The fuel oil derived from this process can undergo further refining into naphtha, a critical raw material in the production of new plastics.
 This advanced recycling process not only diverts plastics from landfills and the environment but also contributes to a circular economy by turning waste into a valuable resource.